Belly Up: Sequels

 Belly Up is the first installment in the FunJungle Collection, which takes place at a zoo/theme park in central Texas.
 Other books in the series are Poached (2014), which is about a stolen koala with Teddy being the prime suspect; Big Game (2015), a rare pregnant Asian rhino is threatened by mysterious gunshots; Panda-monium (2017) an abducted giant panda and Marge O'Malley asking Teddy to solve the case before the FBI, which includes her sister; Lion Down (2019), a mountain lion falsely accused of killing a famous dog; Tyrannosaurus Wrecks (2020), a T-Rex skull is stolen, Bear Bottom (2021), bison disappear from a ranch; and Whale Done (2023), a dead whale found on a beach in Malibu explodes.
 And in All Ears (2025), he has to save his best friend from being framed for vandalism, while saving an African elephant.
-And in ‘’Ape Escape’’ (2026), he mist save a baby gorilla, and solve another case back at FunJungle.
+And in ‘’Ape Escape’’ (2026), he must save a baby gorilla, and solve another case back at FunJungle.